 Black Garlic Information

-Because its garlic, you may be thinking about growing black garlic, but no, it doesn’t work that way.
-Black garlic is garlic that has been fermented for a period of time at high temperatures under a controlled humidity of 80-90%.
+Since its garlic, you may be thinking about growing black garlic, but no, it doesn’t work that way.
+Black garlic is garlic that has been fermented for a period of time at high temperatures under a controlled humidity of 80 to 90%.
 During this process, the enzymes that give garlic its strong aroma and flavor break down.
 In other words, black garlic undergoes the Maillard reaction.

 How to Make Black Garlic

 Black garlic can be purchased at many stores or online, but some folks want to try to make it themselves.
 To these people, I salute you.
 Black garlic isn’t difficult to make per se, but it does require time and precision.